CSFAlliance/CSFAlliance.github.io/massing.md

 ![A single vector with the direcion of the sun, representing 1 sun hour](assets/sundirection.png)

-A single vector with the direcion of the sun, representing 1 sun hour
+A single vector with the direcion of the sun, representing 1 sun hour.

 ![The voxels that cast too much shadow](assets/shadowcasting.png)

-The voxels that cast too much shadow
+The voxels that cast too much shadow.

 ### Sunlight Analysis
 Additionally, in the shadowcasting directory, we also calculated the minimum amount of direct sunlight per day each voxel got.
 This was done by the same principle, but reversing the direction of each vector.
 Since "sunpath" has hours and days encoded in it, we could count the direct sunlight per day for each voxel.
 We noted the voxels that did not have a minimum of 2 hours of sunlight each day, and made sure that there would not be housing allocated there.
 But instead functions like bike parking.

 ![The voxels that do not have enough sunlight](assets/notenoughsun.png)

-The voxels that do not have enough sunlight
+The voxels that do not have enough sunlight.

 After that we calculated for each point the average amount of direct sunlight it would recieve over the year.
 This was formatted to uniformly fit 1 to 0.
 1 being the voxel with the biggest amount of average sun per day, and 0 being the least.
 This way of formatting is used for the best results when weighing points later in the process.

 ![The average amount of sunlight](assets/averagesunlight.png)

-The average amount of sunlight
+The average amount of sunlight.

 ### Daylight Analysis
 A daylight analysis was made to calculate which voxels got the most daylight.
 This depends on 2 things.
 Firstly how much access a voxel has to the sky.
 And secondly how far the voxel is situated inside the building itself.